Job Location: Atlantic Council Headquarters – Washington, DC

 Job Category: Staff

-The Atlantic Council seeks a talented, motivated, and organized individual for a dynamic position as a Project Assistant within its Adrienne Arsht Latin America Center.
-The selected candidate will be deeply involved in the day-to-day operations of and provide support to the Center’s economic prosperity and gender programming, including the planning and production of public/private convenings and events, and supporting on research and writing projects.
-In addition, the selected candidate may help with supporting the day-to-day administrative needs of the Center and may have the opportunity to be involved in the conceptualization and implementation of other projects across the Center.
+The Atlantic Council seeks a talented, motivated, and organized individual for a position as a Project Assistant in its Adrienne Arsht Latin America Center.
+The selected candidate will be deeply involved in the day-to-day operations of and provide support to the Center’s Brazil and global programming, including the planning and production of public/private convenings, monitoring and evaluation, event planning and coordination, and project and time management.
+In addition, the selected candidate will support the day-to-day administrative needs of the Center and could be involved in the conceptualization and implementation of other projects across the Center.

-This position is based in our Washington, DC headquarters on a hybrid schedule.
+This position is based in our Washington DC headquarters on a hybrid schedule.
+Pay is commensurate with experience, education, and organizational equity, with offers starting at $24.04 per hour.

 - Help coordinate onsite, offsite, and virtual events, including coordinating VIP arrivals and departures, guest management, and AV coordination.

-- Provide research, administrative, and logistical assistance to lines of programming within the Center with a particular focus on gender and regional political economy issues.
+- Provide research, administrative, and logistical assistance to lines of programming within the Center.

-- Help coordinate engagement with external stakeholders in multilateral organizations, financial institutions, government, and the private sector, in the United States, Latin America and the Caribbean, and Europe.
+- Help coordinate expert briefings with stakeholders in multilateral organizations, financial institutions, government, and the private sector, in the United States, Latin America and the Caribbean, and Europe.

 - Produce relevant readouts and summaries of meetings both for internal record keeping and external knowledge sharing.